barryclark/jekyll-now/_posts/2017-10-9-Error_Codes.md

 #### Occurs
 When we visit a link that is broken or the server is not working properly.
 #### Solution
 First , check the link is it the correct link that you are visiting.

-Second,Check if the person has logged in the system .
+Second,check if the person has logged in the system .

-Third, Check if the problem is occuring in all the system.
+Third, check if the problem is occuring in all the system.
 If occurs contact company officials.

 ### 302 - Temporarily Moved
 #### Occurs